How to Build a DIY Gun Closet Rack for Easy Access

 Step 1.
 Determine The Size and Location

-Our closet doesn't have a lot of space so we chose to build ours on the back of the closet door for maximum use of the space.
+Our closet doesn't have a lot of space so we chose to build ours on the back of the closet door for maximum utility without taking up floor space

-If you happen to have a basement closet with concrete walls, this is an even more secure location that could be the best place for your pistols and long guns.
+If you happen to have a basement closet with concrete walls, this is an even more secure location that could be the best place for your pistols and long guns on a custom gun rack.

 Step 2.
 Find a Design You Like